 Or, you can choose a much faster way of dealing with histories, as well as other extra files on your Mac.
-Get CleanMyMac 3, go to its Privacy module, choose the browsers you use (or even messengers, if you need to) and clean histories from all of them in a click.
+Get CleanMyMac 3 (download for free), go to its Privacy module, choose the browsers you use (or even messengers, if you need to) and clean histories from all of them in a click.
 Saves you time whenever you need a cleanup.

 That was a brief overview of how you can quickly get rid of browser history with CleanMyMac app.
 But, in case you’ve got some spare time, you can do it on your own.
 Here’s how.

 - Click the History tab, in the top menu.

 - Choose the time range (most likely “all history”) that you wish to clear.

 - Click on the burger icon in the top right corner.